 - Dumpster Comparison

 It’s tempting to run to your local Home Depot or Lowe's to rent a dumpster for small home projects, but you should know that options are very limited in these cases.
 You may think renting a dumpster or buying a Bagster from a big box store is the most convenient and best way to go, but you could end up paying quite a bit more than if you'd rented locally.

 There is a dumpster option available for just about any type of clean-up, including renovations, spring cleaning, remodeling projects, flooring removal, yard waste disposal, and much more.
 We’ll briefly cover each option to help you choose the ideal option for your situation.

-We all love a killer deal, especially when it comes to having to fork over several hundred dollars to rent a dumpster for a home or business project.
-However, going with the cheapest dumpster rental is not always the best—or even the most cost-efficient—option.
+We all love a great deal, especially when it comes to spending several hundred dollars to rent a dumpster for a home or business project.
+However, going with the cheapest dumpster rental is not always the best option, and may end up costing you in the end.

 Your remodeling project or household cleanup has left you with a small to moderate amount of debris to get rid of, but more than can be reasonably put in your weekly trash.
 Should you buy a dumpster bag and have Waste Management pick it up or rent a small dumpster from a local dumpster service?